 Burgundy in the FLX

 Burgundy is up first: Burgundy is known for Pinot Noir and Chardonnay.
 Some of the most well-known, highly regarded, and often some of the most expensive Pinot Noir and Chardonnay is from Burgundy.
 But, what makes it so special?
 Is it the terroir, the terrain, the climate, the age of the vines, the fruit, the winemakers, etc.?
 Yes, the answer is yes.
-Much of Burgundy has a specific type of limestone soil.
-And, without getting too into the weeds, limestone is perfect for growing Pinot Noir!
+Much of Burgundy has a specific type of limestone soil, which is perfect for growing Pinot Noir!
 That’s why our first stop here in the Finger Lakes is at Heart & Hands Wine Company.
 You may have read about them previously on Winetraveler.

 Heart & Hands also has Riesling, and now a Chardonnay as well.
-There’s a methode champenoise sparkling option, and a Rosé too; but to me, it’s the Pinot that steals the show.
+There’s a méthode champenoise sparkling option, and a Rosé too, but it’s the Pinot that steals the show.
 If you want a taste of the limestone, exclusively from their estate vineyard, look for the Mo Chuisle Pinot Noir, 100% estate fruit.
 This wine is beautiful and delicate with refined layers of red fruit and berries, and just enough Pinot-earthiness to round it all out.
 Additionally, four new “reserve” estate Pinot Noir options, from four different sites of their vineyard, are in the works.

 Beaujolais in the FLX